daniviga/django-ram/README.md

 ## Preface

-Project is intended to have fun only and it has been developed with a commitment of few minutes a day; it lacks any kind of documentation, code review, architectural review, security assesment, pentest, ISO certification, etc.
+**This project is work in progress**.
+It is intended to have fun only and it has been developed with a commitment of few minutes a day;
+it lacks any kind of documentation, code review, architectural review, security assesment, pentest, ISO certification, etc.

 This project probably doesn't match you needs nor expectations.
 Be aware.